usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 code itself, not the process by which it is implemented.
 This is true even though the Department has certified a code with provisions concerning waivers, variances, or equivalent facilitation.
-Certification of a code with those provisions is not to be interpreted as an endorsement of actions taken pursuant to those provisions.The Department&#39;s certification of a code is effective only with respect to the standards in the code; it is not to be interpreted to apply to a State or local government&#39;s application of the code.For example, a local official&#39;s decision that a particular approach constitutes equivalent facilitation under a local code is not effective for ADA purposes.
+Certification of a code with those provisions is not to be interpreted as an endorsement of actions taken pursuant to those provisions.
+The Department&#39;s certification of a code is effective only with respect to the standards in the code; it is not to be interpreted to apply to a State or local government&#39;s application of the code.
+For example, a local official&#39;s decision that a particular approach constitutes equivalent facilitation under a local code is not effective for ADA purposes.

 #### Can a code that is consistent with ADAAG be certified if the local enforcement process allows deviations from ADAAG?
 Yes.
-The Department expects that many jurisdictions will allow slight variations from a particular code.ADAAG itself permits variations from its standards in certain limited circumstances.
+The Department expects that many jurisdictions will allow slight variations from a particular code.
+ADAAG itself permits variations from its standards in certain limited circumstances.
 ADAAG includes in §2.2 a statement allowing departures from particular requirements where substantially equivalent or greater access and usability is provided.
 Several sections specifically